St Aloysius Gonzaga

 In his short life he showed devotion, courage and compassion and was named the patron saint of youth by Pope Benedict XIII in 1729.

-St Aloysius is an excellent model for all Catholic youth who in today’s society face their own challenges.
-For these reasons he was chosen as the patron of St Aloysius College and is honoured on 21 June.
+Since the early days of foundation, St Aloysius College was called St Angela’s Select Intermediate School .
+As a tribute to St Aloysius, Patron Saint of Students, the school became St Aloysius College on the bi-centenary of his death in 1891.
+As an excellent model for all Catholic youth who in today’s society face their own challenges, he was chosen as the patron of St Aloysius College and is honoured on 21 June.